Keksuccino/docs_fancymenu/modpacks.md

 Navigate to `/config/fancymenu/options.txt` and open the file in a text editor.

 Now set `modpack_mode` to `true` and save the file.

-This will completely disable all overlays and hotkeys, so you need to manually set this config option back to `false` to be able to edit your layouts again.
+This will completely disable all overlays and hotkeys.

+To be able to edit your layouts again, set the config option back to `false`.